 Wheaton, IL 60187

 Can I pay my bill with a credit or debit card?

 Payments by credit and debit card can be paid online.
-There is a non-refundable service charge of 2.85% per transaction.
+There is a non-refundable service charge per transaction.

 Can I pay from a non-US bank account?